Ayantuffboi/ayantuffboi/README.md

 pls go to my github OR ELSE

-i just make this that usually work
+i just make things that usually work